firko-learnin/firko-learnin/README.md

 My name is Jack Firkin and I'm a full stack software developer from Birmingham, UK with a passion for all things tech and problem solving.

-I am currently on [The School of Code's](https://www.schoolofcode.co.uk/) 16 week intensive full stack bootcamp!
+I recently graduated from [The School of Code's](https://www.schoolofcode.co.uk/) 16 week intensive full stack bootcamp and am looking for my first tech role.

 ## Tech I'm currently using: